honeycombio/cloudformation-integrations/extensions/honeycombio-slo-slo/docs/README.md

 #### ID

-The ID of the SLO
+The ID of the SLO.